Derrick Lewis

-Derrick Lewis (born February 7, 1985) is an American professional mixed martial artist.
-He currently competes in the Heavyweight division in the Ultimate Fighting Championship (UFC), where he currently holds the record for most knockouts in UFC history.
-A professional competitor since 2010, Lewis has also competed for Bellator MMA and Legacy FC, where he was the Heavyweight Champion.
-As of February 14, 2023, he is #11 in the UFC heavyweight rankings.
+Derrick James Lewis (born February 7, 1985) is an American professional mixed martial artist.
+He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC), where he currently holds the record for most finishes in the Heavyweight division and most knockouts in UFC history (16).
+A professional since 2010, Lewis has also competed for Bellator MMA and Legacy FC, where he was the Heavyweight Champion.
+As of September 9, 2025, he is #8 in the UFC heavyweight rankings.

 Background

 Born and raised as one of seven siblings, the second oldest, by a single mother in New Orleans, Louisiana, Lewis was troubled growing up and was often involved in street fighting.
 In 1998, Lewis and his family relocated to Houston, Texas.
 At the age of 17, Lewis began training in boxing and was preparing for his first amateur fight when the gym unexpectedly shut down.
-Two weeks after graduating from Cy-Springs High School, Lewis was charged with aggravated assault, and was placed on probation.
+Two weeks after graduating from high school, Lewis was charged with aggravated assault, and was placed on probation.
 Two years later, while attending Kilgore College on a full scholarship for football, Lewis violated his probation and was sentenced to five years in prison, but ended up serving three and a half.
 A week after being released, Lewis was introduced to mixed martial arts by a friend and, while working as a tow-truck driver, continued with boxing under the tutelage of George Foreman.
 After dominating in his first professional mixed martial arts fight, Lewis decided to focus on mixed martial arts.